 Enterobacter sakazakii infection

 Enterobacter sakazakii is an opportunistic pathogen that causes a 40-80% mortality rate in the infant.
-It causes infection in the intestine and nervous system resulting life-threatening effect in human body.
+It causes infection in the intestine and nervous system resulting life-threatening effect on the human body.
 The symptoms of this infection include septicemia, ventriculitis, cyst formation, and enterocolitis.
-Milk powder and other infant formula contain this bacteria.
-Other food sources such as cereal fruits vegetables milk meat and fish also support the growth of this bacteria.
+Milk powder and other infant formula contain these bacteria.
+Other food sources such as cereal fruits vegetables milk meat and fish also support the growth of these bacteria.

 Escherichia coli enteritis